Date: Sun, 07 November 2021

 - 15 The Fine Print

-With 3 courses in 2020, this event will take participants through an amazing mix of scenic pine plantations and native bush – be prepared to see parts of Kuitpo Forest that you have not seen before.
+With 3 courses, this event will take participants through an amazing mix of scenic pine plantations and native bush – be prepared to see parts of Kuitpo Forest that you have not seen before.
 You will run along wide forestry roads mixed with plenty of single track meandering through the forest.
-Be on the lookout for Kangaroos and Wallabies who love to chill out in the shade.
+Be on the lookout for Kangaroos who love to chill out in the shade.
 The medium and long course will venture into Kyeema Conservation Park, experiencing spectacular native bush that is virtually untouched.

-- Magnificent scenery, beautifully designed and constructed trails, Kangaroos, Wallabies, Birds.
+- Magnificent scenery, beautifully designed and constructed trails, Kangaroos, birds.

-- Before entries close Midday (noon) Thursday 3rd September
+- Before entries close 5pm Thursday 4 November 2021

 - 24 km run: $35